New permanent planning controls have been introduced to guide development and support the long-term livability of Melbourne's central city.

 The documentation generated by the review provided the basis for the new planning controls, which were prepared as a planning scheme amendment and underwent public exhibition and an independent planning panel process.

-The new planning controls were introduced in November 2016 to provide improved public amenity and deliver consistency and certainty that will ensure Melbourne's central city grows in a way that protects and enhances its liveability.
+The new planning controls were introduced in November 2016 to provide improved public amenity and deliver consistency and certainty that will ensure Melbourne's central city grows in a way that protects and enhances its livability.

 Department of Environment, Land, Water & Planning